-Too many women are buried (often even before being at this stage of their lives) under the weight of this occidental vision that associates it to a burden…including aging, wrinkles, decay, weight gain, loss of libido, hot flashes, and loss of confidence and self-esteem in their beauty and femininity.
+Too many women are buried (often even before being at this stage of their lives) under the weight of this occidental vision that associates it with a burden…including aging, wrinkles, decay, weight gain, loss of libido, hot flashes, and loss of confidence and self-esteem in their beauty and femininity.

 Well, in reality, it is the exact opposite of that.

-Menopause is called “Second Spring,” to signify that there is a renewal of the energy and of opportunities in Life.
+Menopause is called 'Second Spring', to signify that there is a renewal of the energy and of opportunities in Life.